uribench/handbook-workshop/Guides/About/Exercise_2.md

 Create a new branch: `$ git checkout -b <new-branch>`

-It will help later if you pick a unique name for the branch.
+Fot this workshop, it will help later if you pick a unique name for the branch.
 You can use the same name that you chose for your personal directory that you have created during Exercise 1.

 This command will create a new branch and set it as the current branch.